DavidJKTofan/cf-icloud-private-relay-ip-list-manager/README.md

 # Credits & Disclaimer

-This repository is designed to help Cloudflare customers easily create their own "Managed" IP List, enabling them to take control over how they handle [iCloud Private Relay](https://support.apple.com/en-us/102602) users on their websites proxied through Cloudflare.
+This repository is designed to help Cloudflare customers easily create their own "Managed" IP List, enabling them to take control over how they handle [iCloud Private Relay](https://support.apple.com/en-us/102602) requests/users on their websites proxied through Cloudflare.

 The project is intended for **educational purposes only** and is not endorsed or officially supported by Apple or Cloudflare.